oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. (**) For each embedded digest found in the previous step:
         1. Compare the value with the digests calculated previously and find the matching Disclosure.
 If no such Disclosure can be found, the digest MUST be ignored.
         2. If the digest was found in an object's `_sd` key:
-            1. If the contents of the respective Disclosure is not a JSON-encoded array of three elements (salt, claim name, claim value), the SD-JWT MUST be rejected.
+            1. If the contents of the respective Disclosure is not a JSON array of three elements (salt, claim name, claim value), the SD-JWT MUST be rejected.
             2. If the claim name is `_sd` or `...`, the SD-JWT MUST be rejected.
             3. If the claim name already exists at the level of the `_sd` key, the SD-JWT MUST be rejected.
             4. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
             5. Recursively process the value using the steps described in (*) and (**).
         3. If the digest was found in an array element:
-            1. If the contents of the respective Disclosure is not a JSON-encoded array of two elements (salt, value), the SD-JWT MUST be rejected.
+            1. If the contents of the respective Disclosure is not a JSON array of two elements (salt, value), the SD-JWT MUST be rejected.
             2. Replace the array element with the value from the Disclosure.
             3. Recursively process the value using the steps described in (*) and (**).
     4. Remove all array elements for which the digest was not found in the previous step.